 A kinsman of the Prince, and the suitor of Juliet most preferred by Capulet.
 Once Capulet has promised him he can marry Juliet, he behaves very presumptuous toward her, acting as if they are already married.

-Montague’s nephew, Romeo’s cousin and thoughtful friend, he makes a genuine effort to defuse violent scenes in public places, though Mercutio accuses him of having a nasty temper in private.
+Montague’s nephew, Romeo’s cousin and thoughtful friend.
+Benvolio makes a genuine effort to defuse violent scenes in public places, though Mercutio accuses him of having a nasty temper in private.
 He spends most of the play trying to help Romeo get his mind off Rosaline, even after Romeo has fallen in love with Juliet.

 The Prince of Verona.
 A kinsman of Mercutio and Paris.
 As the seat of political power in Verona, he is concerned about maintaining the public peace at all costs.